Treasures of Grace

 Only adult females (18 or older) may take children to the restroom, unless it is the older Sibling or Father of the child (no men ever in the girls' restroom).
 Parents are encouraged to take their child to the restroom before Co-op begins and should ensure that their child is dry before

 signing them into class.
-Teachers should have assigned restroom breaks during the morning to decrease the need for individual children to need to go during planned activities.
+Teachers should have assigned restroom breaks during the morning to decrease the need for individual children to go during planned activities.

 Restroom Procedure: